spoonbobo/talkact/README.md

 # onlysaid

-## Features
+## ✨ Features

-- Complete any tasks with your team with only natural language without any setup
+- 🗣️ Complete any tasks with your team with only natural language without any setup
-- All-in-one A2A/MCP stack with highly configurable and extensible client & servers
+- 🔄 All-in-one A2A/MCP stack with highly configurable and extensible client & servers
-- Toggle the `trust` mode to adjust control over agents
+- 🔒 Toggle the `trust` mode to adjust control over agents
-- Intelligent planning and execution system with full natural-langugage support
+- 🧠 Intelligent planning and execution system with full natural-langugage support
-- Support multiple languages, Chinese, English, Japanese, Korean, and more to come
+- 🌐 Support multiple languages, Chinese, English, Japanese, Korean, and more to come

-## Use Case Demonstrations

-## Agents
+## 🤖 Agents

 - `agent`: Master agent that performs planning and executions
 - `openai`: LLM agents with strong foundation knowledge
 - `rag`: Agents to answer queries with growing knowledge base
 - `summarizer`: Agent to summarize the plan execution

-## MCP Servers Available
+## 🖥️ MCP Servers Available

 - `onlysaid_admin`: Onlysaid admin server
 - `web_surfer`: Web surfer server